abbasamiri/abbasamiri.github.io/_posts/2020-10-25-repository_in_ domain_driven_design.md

 ![Service Layer](/assets/images/article-image-3.gif)

 Service Layer is where the application's operations take place.
 This layer encapsulates application business logic, controlling transactions, workflow logic and every activity that is related to the application so it could be called *Application Service Layer*.
-The layer exploits Repositories to perform its job.
+The layer exploits repositories to perform its job.

 #### Unit of Work